AllTaq Master Mix and PCR Core Kits

 AllTaq Master Mix and PCR Core Kits are intended for molecular biology applications.
 These products are not intended for the diagnosis, prevention, or treatment of a disease.

 The innovative formulation of the AllTaq Master Mix and AllTaq PCR Buffer facilitates the amplification of specific PCR products and delivers successful results at the first attempt, using the same protocol for all targets.
-During the annealing step of every PCR cycle, the buffer allows a high ratio of specific-to-nonspecific primer binding (see figure PCR buffer).
+During the annealing step, the buffer allows a high ratio of specific-to-nonspecific primer binding (see figure PCR buffer).
 The verified buffer composition is adapted to ultra-fast cycling conditions and simultaneously provides stringent primer-annealing conditions over a wide range of annealing temperatures.
-It also ensures perfect duplex capabilities.
+The AllTaq PCR Buffer also ensures perfect duplex capabilities.
 Optimization of PCR by varying the annealing temperature (see figure No annealing temperature optimization) or the Mg2+ concentration is not required.

-The AllTaq Master Mix Kit provides a convenient, ready-to-use master mix formulation, while the AllTaq PCR Core Kit offers AllTaq DNA Polymerase, AllTaq PCR buffer, dNTPs, MgCl2 and Q-solution in separate tubes, in case optimization of the PCR protocol is desired (see figure Amplification of long PCR fragments).
+The AllTaq Master Mix Kit provides a convenient, ready-to-use master mix formulation.
+The AllTaq PCR Core Kit offers AllTaq DNA Polymerase, AllTaq PCR buffer, dNTPs, MgCl2 and Q-solution in separate tubes, in case optimization of the PCR protocol is desired (see figure Amplification of long PCR fragments).
 Both kits provide orange Master Mix Tracer and blue Template Tracer in separate vials for optional use.

-At low temperatures, AllTaq DNA Polymerase is kept in an inactive state by an antibody and a novel guard additive, which stabilizes the complex (see figure Principle of AllTaq hot-start mechanism).
-This improves the stringency of the hot start and prevents any enzymatic activity at ambient temperature, allowing reaction setup without ice or on instruments.
+At low temperatures, AllTaq DNA Polymerase is kept in an inactive state by an antibody and a novel guard molecule, which stabilize the complex (see figure Principle of AllTaq hot-start mechanism).
+This improves the stringency of the hot start and prevents any enzymatic activity at ambient temperature, allowing reaction setup without ice, facilitating automation.
 The enzyme is fully activated after the 2-minute incubation step at 95°C and starts amplifying with high specificity from the first cycle.
-The hot-start procedure eliminates extension from nonspecifically annealed primers and primer–dimers in the first cycle, ensuring highly specific and reproducible PCR.
+The hot-start procedure eliminates extension from nonspecifically annealed primers and primer–dimers from the first cycle, ensuring highly specific and reproducible PCR.

 The innovative AllTaq PCR Master Mix and AllTaq Buffer facilitate ultra-fast cycling conditions and simultaneously provide stringent primer-annealing conditions over a wide range of annealing temperatures.
 They also ensure perfect duplex capabilities.
 Optimization of PCR by varying the annealing temperature or the Mg2+ concentration is not required.

-The blue and orange dyes in the PCR Template Tracer and in the PCR Master Mix Tracer, respectively, allow visual tracking of pipetted samples during the PCR setup to prevent errors.
+The blue and orange dyes in the PCR Template Tracer and in the PCR Master Mix Tracer, respectively, allow visual tracking of pipetted samples during the PCR setup, preventing errors.
 When the blue template is added to the orange PCR Master Mix, the color changes to green, confirming that sample was added (see figure Visual pipetting control).
 The use of these tracers is optional.

 Reactions can be directly loaded onto agarose gels after cycling.
 Each tracer dye allows monitoring of the loading process and efficient tracking of the subsequent electrophoresis (see figure Integrated tracking dyes).

 The orange Master Mix Tracer is optionally added to master mix or PCR buffer.
 When template dyed with the blue Template Tracer is added to the master mix, the color of the solution changes from orange to green, providing a visual indication of correct pipetting and reaction setup (see figure PCR procedure).
 The tracer dyes allow direct loading on agarose gels after PCR and efficient tracking of the subsequent electrophoresis.
 The dyes run at approximately 50 bp (orange) and 4000 bp (blue) on a 1% agarose gel (see figure Integrated tracking dyes).

-The versatile buffer system allows ultrafast PCR in approximately 45 minutes using the same protocol for any kind of different standard PCR, including duplex PCR.
-For long templates between 1–9 kb, separate cycling conditions are provided to enable amplification of long fragments using the same kit.
+The versatile buffer system allows ultrafast PCR, in approximately 45 minutes, using the same protocol for any standard PCR and duplex PCR.
+A cycling protocol is provided for long templates, between 1–9 kb.

-The AllTaq PCR Core Kit also contains Q-Solution that can be added optionally.
-It facilitates amplification of difficult targets by modifying the melting behavior of nucleic acids (e.g., templates that have a high degree of secondary structure or that are GC rich).
+The AllTaq PCR Core Kit contains Q-Solution that can be added optionally.
+Q-solution facilitates amplification of difficult targets by modifying the melting behavior of nucleic acids (e.g., templates with a high degree of secondary structure or are GC rich).